-- You miss 2 homework sets in a row. - You do not interact with Canvas for a week. - You miss 2 full weeks of synchronous meetings without contacting me prior to missing those meetings.
+- You miss 2 homework sets and or quizzes in a row. - You do not interact with Canvas for a week. - You miss 2 full weeks of synchronous meetings without contacting me prior to missing those meetings.

 Note that if for any reason you feel like you may need to drop the course, it is your responsibility to do so.